 Mälardrottningen, at first sight, an old boat, is actually a hotel transformed from a ship built-in 1924.
 Visitors can have a meal and relax in an extraordinary hotel restaurant.

 Travelers can get to Stockholm by plane, bus, train, ferry, and car.

 Public transportation in the city includes buses, underground trains, trams, and ferry lines.
 Underground is easiest to get around the city.
 No cash is accepted on the buses.

 If you haven’t thought about visiting Stockholm with your family, it’s time you do that.
 Your kids will have a great time in this kid-friendly city and you will enjoy art, history and music, food, and great parks.

-For more posts like this don't forget to share and subscribe!
+For more posts like this don't forget to share The Traveler Butterfly Love and subscribe!